delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 * `db_password` - (Optional) [Updatable] The password of the database user (Oracle, ASE Only).
 Only for update.

-* `environment_id` - (Optional) The ID of the target environment where to provision the VDB.
+* `environment_id` - (Optional) The ID or name of the target environment where to provision the VDB.
 If repository_id unambigously identifies a repository, this is unnecessary and ignored.
 Otherwise, a compatible repository is randomly selected on the environment.

 * `environment_user_id` - (Optional)[Updatable] The environment user ID to use to connect to the target environment.